 Dr. Tyna Moore: And a wife, that’s how it goes.
 So, JoAnn, go ahead and introduce yourself to the audience and tell us a little bit about your journey and how you got here.

 Dr. JoAnn Yánez: Sure thing.
 I’m currently serving as the executive director for the Association of Accredited Naturopathic Medical Colleges, and for those of you who don’t know, it’s a big mouthful, we represent the seven accredited schools across North America, and really all of the academic efforts, the joint recruitment efforts, anything that all of the colleges do together.
 Right now, we’re working on a vaccine paper on the education regarding immunizations for naturopathic graduates.
 Our association covers the gamut of anything that the ND schools do all together.
 But you asked me about my journey.
 I’m trained as a naturopathic doctor.
-I studied at the Southwest College of Naturopathic Medicine back in the stone age, back when there were actually three ND schools in the US at the time.
+I studied at the Sonoran University of Health Sciences back in the stone age, back when there were actually three ND schools in the US at the time.
 Naturopathic medicine for me was a calling.
 I had always wanted to be a doctor, and really saw myself utilizing nutrition, psychology or psychiatry at the time is what I knew of it, and physical medicine, and I didn’t know that there was a profession like this out there that used all of those things and wrapped it up into a beautiful package for patients.
 And so, it took me a little bit of time, this was pre-internet days, to find out about naturopathic medicine.
 It was actually totally by accident, talking to a chiropractor, and he mentioned, “Hey, it sounds like what you want to do is to be a naturopathic doctor,” and I said, “A naturo-what?”
 And so that’s how I found naturopathic medicine.
 Long story short, I studied, I graduated, I taught for a while, I worked in accreditation, and then got involved in licensure and working on public affairs and public health, and that led me to a public health master’s and that led me to the AANMC.
 So that’s kind of me in a quick nutshell.

 Dr. Tyna Moore: Wow.
 So, you are a champion for naturopathic medicine, in a nutshell.